Robert Culliford: Escape and new adventures

-Meanwhile, William Kidd, hunting pirates, found Culliford at St. Mary's Island (Île Sainte-Marie).
+Meanwhile, William Kidd, hunting pirates, found Culliford at St. Mary's Island.
 While plotting to capture Culliford's ship most of Kidd's crew (who had grown angry with their captain) abandoned Kidd and signed on with Culliford.
-Culliford and his new crew then set off in late June, 1698 leaving Kidd and his ransacked ship to fend for themselves on St. Mary's Island.
+Culliford and his new crew then set off in late June 1698, leaving Kidd and his ransacked ship to fend for themselves on St. Mary's Island.

 Shortly after departing Saint Mary's Island, Culliford met up with Dirk Chivers.
 They joined forces with Joseph Wheeler and captured the Great Mohammed in the Red Sea in September 1698.
 The Great Mohammed carried £130,000 in cash.
 While returning to Saint Mary's Island they plundered another ship in February 1699.

-In June 1699 Culliford was living at Edward Welch's settlement on Ile Ste.
+In June 1699 Culliford was living at Edward Welch settlement on Ile Ste.
 Marie near Madagascar with fellow Captain John Swann; while there, Swann was referred to as “a great consort of Culliford’s, who lives with him.”
 Because of this, Culliford is occasionally cited as a bisexual or homosexual pirate.
 But lack of evidence leaves the exact nature of their relationship unclear.

 At St. Mary's a number of his sailors elected to return to America, paying Giles Shelley to take them on as passengers aboard the Nassau.
 While at Saint Mary's Island, four British warships under Commodore Thomas Warren arrived.
 The pirates were offered a royal pardon under the 1698 Act of Grace, which Culliford accepted despite its expiration.
-He was arrested despite the pardon, and taken to the Marshalsea prison on August 1, 1700.
+He was arrested despite the pardon, and taken to the Marshalsea prison on 1 August 1700.
 He was tried for piracy of the Great Mohammed and his pardon was ruled invalid.
 He was saved from hanging, because he was needed in Samuel Burgess' trial.
-Following the trial, Culliford disappeared from record, and rumor has it that he next served on a naval ship, after which he disappears from the records like another famous pirate - Henry Every.
+Following the trial, Culliford disappeared from record, and rumour has it that he next served on a naval ship, after which he disappears from the records like another famous pirate - Henry Every.